Coming Home to the Altar — Modern Paraphrase | fresh.bible

 Twelve sons.
 Four mothers.
 One deeply complicated family.
 These twelve names would become the twelve tribes of a nation.
 But right now?
 They're just brothers with a broken family, a dead mother, a scandal nobody's talking about, and a father who's carrying more grief than anyone should have to.

-was 180 years old.
+Isaac was 180 years old.
 He breathed his last, and he died — "old and full of days," the text says.
 Gathered to his people.

 And then this: his sons and Jacob buried him.
 Together.

 Let that land.
 These two brothers who had been at each other's throats for decades.
 The stolen blessing.
-The death threats.
+The threats.
 The years of estrangement.
 And here, at their father's grave, they stood side by side.
 The text doesn't describe a tearful or a long conversation.
 Just two brothers doing what needed to be done.
 Sometimes the most profound healing doesn't come with words.
 It comes with showing up.